 Community Supported Agriculture

-We're proud to announce that the 2015 season will be our seventh year of Community Supported Agriculture (CSA).
-This will also be the second consecutive year that we will have returned to North Prairie Farmers' Market in Minot as a full vendor.
-In 2015, our CSA will serve the Minot Air Force Base, the city of Minot and Kenmare.
+We're proud to announce that the 2016 season will be our eighth year of Community Supported Agriculture (CSA).
+This will also be the third consecutive year that we will have returned to North Prairie Farmers' Market in Minot as a full vendor and will be our second year at North Prairire Farmers' Market in Kenmare.
+In 2016, our CSA will serve the Minot Air Force Base, the city of Minot and Kenmare.
 Shareholders receive locally grown, certified organic produce each week throughout the season.
 To learn how to become a shareholder, visit our CSA page.

 Partner with Entrepreneurial Center for Horticulture (ECH)

-In 2008, North Star Farms was named a private sector partner with the Entrepreneurial Center for Horticulture at Dakota College in Bottineau, Seven years later the farm remains a demonstration site for the production of organic and locally grown produce in western North Dakota.
+In 2008, North Star Farms was named a private sector partner with the Entrepreneurial Center for Horticulture at Dakota College in Bottineau.
+Eight years later the farm remains a demonstration site for the production of organic and locally grown produce in western North Dakota.
 We appreciate working with the ECH on research as this segment of North Dakota agriculture continues to rapidly expand.
 ECH presented a $20,000 grant to North Star Farms in 2009 to fund the building of our passive solar greenhouse, the first-of-its-kind in North Dakota and one of only two on the northern Great Plains.
 It became operational on May 28, 2011.
 The 2012 season was our first opportunity to grow all our own transplants in the greenhouse.
-We also grow transplants for ECH and for public use.
+We also grow transplants for ECH, the Farm Breeding Club and for public use.

-North Star Farms continues to be blessed with research opportunities that continued in 2014.
-The farm was one of 10 pepper and tomato trial sites in North Dakota through the Northern Plains Sustainable Ag Society's Farm Breeding Club.
-The data will demonstrate which varieties of tomatoes and peppers are most likely to thrive in North Dakota, produce the most nutrition and provide the best marketing appeal.
-The "King of the North" bell pepper and "Rutgers" tomato that we've grown a number of years, show a lot of promise among the 10 trials of peppers and tomatoes, respectively.
-Our intent in 2015 is to grow certified organic sugar cane, following a successful attempt at cotton in 2014, which will continue this year thanks to more than 300 seeds we saved from our 2014 crop.
+North Star Farms continues to be blessed with research opportunities that continued in 2015.
+The farm was one of 10 onion and lettuce trial sites in North Dakota through the Northern Plains Sustainable Ag Society's Farm Breeding Club.
+The data will demonstrate which varieties of onions and lettuce are most likely to thrive in North Dakota, produce the most nutrition and provide the best marketing appeal.
+The Sedona (yellow) and Cabernet (red) onions that we've grown several years, show a lot of promise among the 10 trials of onions, respectively.
+Our intent in 2016 is to grow certified organic pineapple, following a successful attempt at cotton in 2014, which will continue this year thanks to more than 300 seeds we saved from our 2015 crop.